I have been retired since July 2009, but I try to continue my research

 Since August 2014, the BRITE Constellation consists of 5 satellites

-with only one Canadian satellite "Toronto"; the second, "Montreal"
+with only one Canadian satellite "Toronto"; unfortunately, the second satellite,

 There have been interest from other countries